 Like all kids, Kara children are very playful when they can be.
 Not surprisingly, a rain shower was an opportunity for splashing and a small home-made soccer ball provided them with endless hours of play.

 We were fortunate enough to be invited to the roasting of a goat.
 This is a rare event as goats or cattle are only killed on special occasions.
 Luckily for us, our tour guide had contributed, on a previous visit, to the Dus’ Women Association to try to help them to start a local market.
 As a way to thank him (and I suspect, subsequently ask for more funds), the women’s group treated us to this feast.
-First around noon, a group of women came to the camp, dancing and playing the trumpet as a way of a formal invitation.
-The normal response would have been for us to follow them to the their village immediately but since we had a visit to another village planned for the afternoon, we joined them later in the day.
+First, around noon, a group of women came to the camp, dancing and playing the trumpet as a way of a formal invitation.
+The normal response would have been for us to follow them to their village immediately but since we had a visit to another village planned for the afternoon, we joined them later in the day.
 Kara men did the roasting of the goat.
-When the goat was ready, the meat was first offered to us, then to the men, the women and finally the children whose evident delight confirmed the rarity of the event.
+When the goat was ready, the meat was first offered to us, then to the men, the women, and finally the children whose evident delight confirmed the rarity of the event.
 Homemade honey beer was consumed as well by men and women.

 The next evening, we were informed that there would be a dance at Lebouk.
 The Kara dance beautifully with their bodies colored with ochre.
-Initially men mostly jumped in groups in front of the women.
+Initially, men mostly jumped in groups in front of the women.
 The vertical height of these jumps was very impressive, although I was told that some tribes jump even higher.
 Later, women responded with their own leaps and moves, joined by young girls imitating them flawlessly.
-At the end, men and women got together and danced all under the careful watch of the elders.
+In the end, men and women got together and danced all under the careful watch of the elders.
 It went on for a very long time, until sunset, generating a lot of golden dust on the way, which made for a magical moment at the end of our visit.